Katamaze/WHMCS-Action-Hook-Factory/README.md

 [Get the Code »](https://github.com/Katamaze/WHMCS-Action-Hooks/blob/master/hooks/CouponCodeInEmailTemplate.php)

-## Promotions array in Email Template
+## Promotions array in Email Templates

 This hook is capable of including information about existing promotions (aka coupon codes) in any email notifications sent by WHMCS.
 It adds `{$promotions}` Smarty array to any of the specified email templates.
 You only need to iterate records with a Smarty `{foreach}` as follows.